Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 • The need to connect with like-minded people who understand the process and are supportive

-Think of it this way.
-If your mind is a garden bed, Ayahuasca pulls out all the weeds and sows seeds.
+If your mind is a garden bed, Ayahuasca pulls out the weeds and sows seeds.
 In the early stages, this garden bed is fragile as it takes time for those seeds to grow (and stabilize the ecosystem).
 As the garden bed is most vulnerable after it has been renovated, it’s important to protect it so that everything grows, and it is well maintained.

 If you had a particularly challenging experience with Ayahuasca, integration is especially important to make sense of your experience and to create space for deep levels of healing.
 If you’re feeling ungrounded after an Ayahuasca ceremony, integration work provides stability and helps you rediscover a new sense of belonging.

-For example, if you were shown that you need to take a leap of faith and end a relationship that is toxic, or a job that you’re comfortable in, but stagnant, you need to actually do these things.
+For example, if you were shown that you need to take a leap of faith and end a toxic relationship, or a job that you’re comfortable in, but stagnant, you need to do these things.
 It doesn’t need to be a drastic decision that puts you in a bad situation.
 You can be calculated and sensible about it, but make sure it happens.

 Likewise, perhaps you were shown that you need to stop drinking, that you need to get your shit together, or perhaps you need to stop trying to have so much control as it is causing you pain.
 Even though it can be difficult or scary, it’s important to trust those messages and do what you know you need to do.
 Those insights won’t lead you astray.